 What is scleroderma?

 Scleroderma is a rare, long-term (chronic) disease that causes abnormal growth of connective tissue.
 It's also known as systemic sclerosis, It can affect the joints, skin, cartilage, and internal organs.
-It is degenerative and gets worse over time.
+It's degenerative and gets worse over time.
 The disease can be in one part of the body.
 This is called localized scleroderma.
 Or it may affect the whole body.
 This is a more serious condition called systemic sclerosis.
 Scleroderma is more common in women.

 What causes scleroderma?